cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

            :command/tx-data (mapcat :command/tx-data [res res2])})))))
 ```

-This has the unfortunate limitation that you need to know what temporary ids
+This causes some nasty coupling as you need to know what temporary ids
-`create-user` operates with, so would only be appropriate functions that are
+`create-user` uses, so would only be appropriate for functions that are locally
-locally private to eachother.
-In most cases the use of `:tempids` can be avoided
+private to eachother.
+In most cases the use of `:tempids` can be avoided with
-with unique lookups:
+unique lookups:

 ```clj
 (defn create-user-with-foos [db input]